 As with any other statistical survey, SILC may be burdened with errors due to sampling and other relating to the inability to be interviewed some of the units in the sample, as well as the errors taking place at the stage of data recording, data processing, etc.

-Computations of standard errors were carried out using SAS programs for the SILC Quality Reports and Complex Sample analysis in SPSS ver.20.
+Computations of standard errors were carried out using SAS programs for the SILC Quality Reports and Complex Sample analysis in IBM SPSS ver.27.

 |Sampling errors - indicators|